HarshGG/sqlite-sales-search/readme.md

 ## SQLite Sales Search

-You're going to implement a series of methods that query a database of 1,000 buyer records and 10,000 sales records.
+Description: program to implement a series of methods that query a database of 1,000 buyer records and 10,000 sales records
+Language: Python
+Project Type: school project, solo
+Purpose: Analyze how to use Python's useful features to parse and examine SQLite databases

+## Further important information:

 With the starter code is a SQLite file `sales.sqlite` that contains the data.

 ### Department Total

-The `department_total` method should return the total sales in `dept`.
+The `department_total` method returns the total sales in `dept`.